reachavs27/study_plan/Corporate English/profossional.md

-Interesting - fascinating
+* Interesting - fascinating
-Difficult - challenging
+* Difficult - challenging
-Easy - effortless
+* Easy - effortless
-Common - widespread
+* Common - widespread
-clear - transparent
+* clear - transparent
-Busy - Occupied
+* Busy - Occupied
-Arrogant - pompous
+* Arrogant - pompous
-strong - fierce
+* strong - fierce
-Not important - trival
+* Not important - trival
-Kind - generous
+* Kind - generous
-worried - apprehensive
+* worried - apprehensive
-Try - endeavour
+* Try - endeavour
-peacocking - peacocking just to impress others practical - pragmatic terrified  - petrified calmness - equipoise divided - dichotomous unpredictable - mercurial satisfied but not satiated - I am very happy for what i have achived but hunger to achieve more God's favourite child - A person who is lucky
+* peacocking - peacocking just to impress others
+* practical - pragmatic
+* terrified  - petrified
+* calmness - equipoise
+* divided - dichotomous
+* unpredictable - mercurial
+* satisfied but not satiated - I am very happy for what i have achived but hunger to achieve more
+* God's favourite child - A person who is lucky
-All Hell broke loose - Everything was out of control This too shall pass  - Nothing is permanent to be a rock - To be strong in difficult situation
+* All Hell broke loose - Everything was out of control
+* This too shall pass  - Nothing is permanent
+* To be a rock - To be strong in difficult situation